-Your healthcare professional will let you know if you should measure your urine output.
-This may be something suggested to you when you first start cathing, in order to help develop a routine and avoid overfilling the bladder.
+Your healthcare professional will let you know if you should measure your urine output during your self-cathing routine.
+This may be something suggested to you when you first start self-cathing to help develop a routine and avoid overfilling the bladder.
 A fluid tracker to monitor how much you drink and your urine output may help with this.
 You can monitor your output using a metered collection bag or other receptacle with measurement markings.